ryaniftron/clearview_interface_public/docs/CVCM_User_Manual.md

 # Usage Guide
 After updating firmware of CV2.0 and pushing the latest OTA file to the dongle, follow the processes below

+## Installation

+1. To create good threads in the CV2.0 panel, run the 2 supplied #2 - ¼” screws straight into the screw holes provided in the right hand panel of the CV2.0 - and remove them.
+1. Plug the Comm Module PCB all the way onto the connector on the CV2.0 right hand panel.
+1. Place the supplied module cover over the PCB and fasten with the #2 - ¼” screws.
+Do not overtighten.

 ## Initial Connection